 Dr. Wong is a member of the Canadian Association of Optometrists, Ontario Association of Optometrists, Canadian Optometrists in Vision Therapy and Rehabilitation (COVT&R), and Optometric Extension Program Foundation (OEPF).

-In 2006, Leanne began her career in vision.
+In 2006, Leanne began her career in the field of optometry.
 Graduating from Centennial College as a Certified Ophthalmic Assistant, Leanne worked alongside Ontario’s best ophthalmologists, assisting with Lasik and cataract surgeries.
 With the experience she acquired, Leanne was able to make an easy transition into the world of Vision Therapy.

 Leanne has successfully completed the clinical curriculum of the Optometric Extension Program Foundation (OEPF) and is a member of the College of Syntonic Optometry.

-Leanne has over 7 years of experience as a vision therapist in Canada and Australia.
+Leanne has almost 10 years of experience as a vision therapist in Canada and Australia.
 In that time she has helped rehabilitate countless patients with visual difficulties following a concussion/acquired brain injury and takes great pride in working with kids who are struggling in the classroom due to learning-related vision problems and patients with strabismus & amblyopia.

 Leanne’s involvement with Vision Therapy Canada has allowed her to meet other amazing therapists and optometrists who share her affliction for vision therapy and every opportunity has furthered her growth.
-Through years of experience in the areas of visual health, visual development, and rehabilitation, Leanne has helped countless patients resolve their visual problems and looks forward to working with you.
+Through years of experience in the areas of visual health, visual development, and rehabilitation, Leanne has helped countless patients resolve their visual problems and looks forward to working with many more to come.

 Pursuing the field of science, Krishna completed her Bachelor of Sciences with Honours from McMaster University in 2014.
 Following that, she completed a certification course to become a certified Occupational & Physiotherapist Assistant.